Mjboothaus/PhD-Thesis/README.md

 Alas the University of Sydney (School of Chemistry) didn't seem to prioritise the longevity of these materials (I did ask others if they had a copy of my `FORTRAN` code, however to date nothing has materialised.)

 ![Online Resources cover page](https://github.com/Mjboothaus/PhD-Thesis/blob/deb94173c8ee3b2591c19219e2ea813f33181ae1/docs/Thesis_OnlineResources_Cover.jpg)

+## Bulk fluid correlation functions

+The code for this was obtained from this project http://pyoz.vrbka.net which now seems to be discontinued.

+and a fork is available here: https://github.com/ctk3b/pyoz.

+I also found another (parallel) repo here: https://github.com/elvissoares/PyOZ (untested).